Posted on

 It’s time to create an email template.
 This is the most important part of a phishing email since it has the email body that convinces a victim to click or take any other action.

-But before we compose the spear phishing email, let’s create a phishing website.
+But before we compose the spear phishing email, let’s create a phishing webpage.
 For this tutorial, we will be capturing some credentials.
 Hence we will be using a fake website created using Social Engineering Toolkit in Kali Linux.
-We can also create a phishing website with Weeman.
+We can also create a phishing website with Weeman HTTP Server.

 Remember what I said.
 This part is the most important and the content of the email should convince the user take whatever action you want him to take.
 We are just showing the age-old account suspension mail.
 Let’s have a look at some of the spear phishing emails used in real world hacking attacks.